dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3301.md

 The four main actors are evident.
 According to the Single Responsibility Principle, these four actors will be the four primary sources of change for the system.
 Every time some new feature is added, or some existing feature is changed, that step will be taken to serve one of these actors.
 Therefore we want to partition the system such that a change to one actor does not affect any of the other actors.

 The use cases shown in Figure 33.1 are not a complete list.
-For example, you won’t find log-in or log-out use cases.
+For example, you won't find log-in or log-out use cases.
 The reason for this omission is simply to manage the size of the problem in this book.
 If I were to include all the different use cases, then this chapter would have to turn into a book in its own right.

 299